 - 58. The Fergana Valley encompasses an area in three countries-the Kyrgyz Republic, Tajikistan, and Uzbekistan.
 The Kyrgyz Republic shares 984 km with Tajikistan and 1,314 km with Uzbekistan, while Tajikistan has 1,312 km of common borders with Uzbekistan.
-The Fergana Valley crisscrosses these three countries, bringing together communities from parts of Batken, Jalal-Abad, and Osh oblasts in the Kyrgyz Republic; part of Soghd Region in Tajikistan; and Andijan, Fergana, Kokand, and Namangan in Uzbekistan. - 59.
+The Fergana Valley crisscrosses these three countries, bringing together communities from part of the Kyrgyz oblasts of Batken, Jalal-Abad, and Osh; part of Soghd Region in Tajikistan; and Andijan, Fergana, Kokand, and Namangan in Uzbekistan. - 59.
 It is an ethnically complex region, consisting mainly of Kyrgyz, Tajiks, and Uzbeks.
-Almost a quarter of the five Central Asian countries' (Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan, and Uzbekistan) population live in the Fergana Valley, attracted by its high agricultural productivity in a region otherwise dominated by dry or mountainous terrain.
-"With a total population estimated at 14 million across all three countries, the portion of Fergana Valley located in Uzbekistan is the largest, with approximately 9.3 million people, comprising 28 percent of Uzbekistan's total population" the largest stakeholder in the valley in terms of territory and population. - 60.
+Almost a quarter of the five Central Asian countries' (Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan, and Uzbekistan) population live in the Fergana Valley, attracted by the favorable conditions for agriculture of the area.
+"With a total population estimated at 14 million across all three countries, the portion of Fergana Valley located in Uzbekistan is the largest, with approximately 9.3 million people, comprising 28% of Uzbekistan's total population" the largest stakeholder in the valley in terms of territory and population. - 60.
 Recent developments and increased cooperation between these countries have improved connectivity between bordering regions and people interaction.
-For example, in 2018, Uzbekistan and Tajikistan signed a strategic partnership agreement and opened more than 10 new border crossing points.
-Similarly, Uzbekistan and the Kyrgyz Republic are negotiating border demarcation peacefully, and progress is being made on the construction of a railway line that can further increase connectivity between them and the PRC.
-The movement of people between these three countries is allowed visa-free. - 61.
-Cross-border interaction between border community members happens through formal and informal trading (Box 4).
-Kara-Suu market of Osh region is one of the largest markets in the Kyrgyz Republic and the Fergana Valley and is a successful practice of promoting border
+For example, in 2018, Uzbekistan and